altoweb/solero.github.io/_tutorials/legacy.md

 - [Adobe Flash CS6](https://helpx.adobe.com/uk/x-productkb/policy-pricing/cs6-product-downloads.html){:target="_blank"} *(Adobe Flash CC, Adobe Animate, and any version of Adobe Flash newer than CS6 is no use to you for private server development.)*
 - [JPEX Free Flash Decompiler](https://www.free-decompiler.com/flash/){:target="_blank"} - Perhaps the most useful tool in the world for dealing with SWF files.
 - [FileZilla](https://filezilla-project.org/){:target="_blank"} - Or any FTP client, just like SSH but gives you a GUI to view & manage files on your server.

+You should know that this tutorial does not go into exhaustive detail about running and maintaining a private server.
+It is assumed you are doing this for fun, and as a learning experience, chances are that if you needed this tutorial, you won't be creating the next big Club Penguin private server to replace Club Penguin.